Learn to Hunt

 Fish, insects, and crustaceans

-3 pounds, 14 ounces - West Okoboji Lake, Dickinson County, May 1972 - Bill Born, Milford, Iowa
+4 pounds, 3 ounces - Big Spirit Lake, Dickinson County, May 2011 - Josh Zylstra, Laurens, Iowa

 Typical White Bass habitat is the deep, quiet pools of medium to large rivers and the mid-water environment of lakes and reservoirs.
 They are most often found in locations with sand and gravel bottoms in clear to slightly turbid water.